British leader May says Trump told her to sue the E.U. over Brexit

 Trump's retreat to his golf course inspired a dramatic display as Greenpeace sent a paraglider with a banner that said "Trump Well Below Par" over the roof of the resort's main building Friday.

-The paraglider breached a no-fly zone, sparking a police hunt for the suspect that culminated in the arrest of a 55 year-old man on Sunday morning, Scottish police said.
+The paraglider breached a no-fly zone, sparking a police hunt for the suspect that culminated in the arrest of a 55-year-old man, Scottish police said on Sunday morning.

 Protests in London and throughout Scotland dashed any hope that Trump could spend a weekend preparing out of the spotlight after a tumultuous week on the world stage.